The Cross Island Line will be the eighth line to be introduced into the MRT system. The line is designed to be a high capacity line.

 The Land Transport Authority had conducted a study of running both normal and express trains on the Cross Island Line and also the stations the express trains should serve.

 However, Transport Minister Khaw Boon Wan said in a written reply to a parliamentary question on 19 November 2018 that the benefits from the time savings of express trains will not outweigh the cost of constructing additional tunnels for express services.

 The engineering study will also consider whether the high-capacity MRT line should use an 8-car system.

 The Land Transport Authority's (LTA) initial announcement of the Cross Island Line included a rough alignment that runs through the Central Catchment Nature Reserve (CCNR), to which several nature groups and citizens raised concerns.
 The LTA responded that the detailed alignment has not been decided, and that an Environmental Impact Assessment (EIA) will be conducted.

 Phase 1 of the EIA commenced on August 2014 and has been completed in December 2015.
 This phase studies the existing ecosystem and conditions, assesses the impact of proposed site investigation works, and proposes mitigating measures for the alignment options.
 The final Phase 1 report can be viewed on the LTA website.

-Phase 2 of the EIA is expected to be completed by the end of 2016, taking into account results from the site investigation works which will commence in 4Q 2016.
-This phase will study and assess the potential environmental impact on the CCNR arising from the construction and operation of the Cross Island Line for both possible alignments.
+Phase 2 of the EIA is currently ongoing and is expected to be completed by the end of 2018.
+Taking into account results from the site investigation works between May 2016 and September 2017, this phase will study and assess the potential environmental impact on the CCNR arising from the construction and operation of the Cross Island Line for both possible alignments.
+More info >

 The final alignment of the Cross Island Line will be decided after the completion of site investigation works, the full EIA, and after taking into account the various concerns and considerations.